ynux/snowflake_datavault/README.md

 ### Sample Input Metadata and Data

 This project uses Snowflake databases, and the sample database snowflake_sample_data.TPCH_SF1 .
 It can either create "stupid synthetic data", simply random strings / numbers and some fixed dates, without any logic or structure.
-Or load sample data (TODO)
+Or load sample data (see below for details).

 ### What to use this for